lemonJumps/gdscript-pp/vault/VM design.md

 Stack... used for stack yeah lol

 ## operations
-Operators have 32 bit value altho only 8 bits are used.
+Operators have 32 bit value although only 8 bits are used.
 This is to improve cache sizing

 Operators are always followed by 3 32 bit arguments, with these colors: